dongchanlim/SCCU_capstone_S25/README.md

 6. Training and evaluating the performance between the models and select the best model
 7. Generating the comparison metrics between new threshold and old threshold

+✅ Set up machine learning pipeline and data preprocessing workflow ✅ Loaded and profiled the 2023 customer transaction dataset ✅ Measured benchmark performance using the existing 400-gallon threshold ✅ Built and fine-tuned classification models to predict growth customers ✅ Engineered and selected relevant features
+✅ Evaluated models and selected the best-performing one ✅ Compared operational performance between the existing and optimized thresholds

 ## The business value of the solution

 - Cost Efficiency: Reducing delivery cost and optimizing logistical transition directly lowers operational costs, improving profit margin